 Impact

-A logic flow weakness in the certificate validation path for the deprecated IKEv1 key exchange allows an unauthenticated attacker to bypass user authentication on a remote VPN connection.
-The flaw enables the attacker to establish a link to the gateway without possessing a valid user password, thereby granting unauthorized access to the protected network and all resources behind the gateway.
-This vulnerability falls under CWE‑287 (Authentication Bypass by Missing or Incorrect Authentication).
+A logic flow weakness in the certificate validation path for the deprecated IKEv1 key exchange allows an unauthenticated attacker to bypass user authentication and establish a remote access VPN connection without a valid user password.
+The flaw enables the attacker to create a link to the gateway with no prior credentials, thereby granting unauthorized access to the internal network and all resources behind the gateway.
+This vulnerability falls under CWE-287 (Authentication Bypass by Missing or Incorrect Authentication).

 Affected Systems

-The flaw affects Check Point’s Quantum Security Gateway and Spark Firewalls.
-No specific product versions are listed in the advisory, so all deployments of these gateway releases that use the affected IKEv1 logic are potentially vulnerable.
+The vulnerability affects Check Point’s Quantum Security Gateway and Spark Firewalls.
+No specific product versions are listed deployments of these gateway releases that use the affected IKEv1 logic are potentially vulnerable.

 Risk and Exploitability